-The Alberta Immigrant Nominee Program (AINP) is designed for individuals who possess the skills and abilities to fill labor shortages in Alberta.
+The Alberta Advantage Immigration Program (AAIP) is designed for individuals who possess the skills and abilities to fill labour shortages in Alberta.

-IRCC allocates to AINP a limited number of nominations each year.
+IRCC allocates to AAIP a limited number of nominations each year.

-Unlike some of the other provinces, the AINP does not reward candidates whose occupations appear on a certain list.
+Unlike some of the other provinces, the AAIP does not reward candidates whose occupations appear on a certain list.
 Rather, the province publishes a list of ineligible occupations.

-The AINP issues periodic Notifications of Interest, inviting candidates to apply for nomination under the AINP Express entry stream.
+The AAIP issues periodic Notifications of Interest, inviting candidates to apply for nomination under the AAIP Express Entry stream.

 The details of each draw are typically published approximately one month after the date of draw.